glueckf/Web-Technologies/README.md

 ## Status

 Currently in active development.
-Latest completed assignment is ha05, with ha06 in active development.
+Latest completed assignment is ha05.
 The project showcases an evolution from basic web fundamentals to modern full-stack development practices.